hzeller/ldgraphy/hardware/README.md

 The Makefile can create a dxf file that is then usable in any laser cutter, just call `make`.

-There are two layers, the 'black layer' and the 'green layer'.
-The green layer should be used in 'engraving' mode on the laser cutter, the black layer for cutting.
+There are several layers:
+  * the 'black layer'.
+Cut with outward kerf correction.
+  * the 'red layer'.
+Cut with inside kerf correction.
+  * the 'green layer'.
+Set to engraving.

 ### Note
 This is pretty much work in progress, the drive and angle of laser mount etc.